kshedden/Statsmodels-MixedLM/README.md

 taken over time (e.g. annual BMI measurements taken over several years), or related traits measured at the same or different times (e.g. hearing levels in the left and right ear).
-When data are collected this way, it is likely that the measures for a single person are correlated.
+When data are collected this way, it is likely that the measures within a single person are correlated.

 Dependent data often arise when taking repeated measurements on each person, but other grouping variables are also possible.
 For example,